zdleaf/Armageddon-Pro/README.md

  - Option to hide the chat window and only show the game list
  - Join and host games without leaving the desktop
  - Saves your settings, window sizes and positions to the registry

-Note: Armageddon Pro is still in active development